Brian-Magnuson/nico/docs/design/overloading.md

 1. Visit the `(expr ...)` node:
    1. Visit the `(call ...)` node:
        1. Visit the `(nameref greeter)` node:
-          1. Look up `greeter` in the symbol table, getting back an overload group with type `DynamicFunction` pointing to the overload group for `greet`.
+          1. Look up `greeter` in the symbol table, getting back an overload group with type `OverloadedFn` pointing to the overload group for `greet`.
-          2. Assign the type of the `(nameref greeter)` node to be this `DynamicFunction` type.
+          2. Assign the type of the `(nameref greeter)` node to be this `OverloadedFn` type.
           3. Return.
-       2. See that the callee has type `DynamicFunction`.
+       2. See that the callee has type `OverloadedFn`.
        3. Perform overload resolution using the overload group and the provided arguments (none in this case).
        4. Find a match with the `greet()` overload.
        5. Assign the field entry of `(nameref greeter)` to be the field entry for `greet()`.